Weston Aggravated Assault Lawyer

 - Kicks or hits another on the head while they are lying down

 - Injures a member of the parole board while on parole

 Some of the factors that aggravate the offense include causing injury to an elderly or disabled person, using a motor vehicle while intoxicated, or using a firearm.
-A top Weston aggravated assault lawyer could analyze your case and fully explain any aggravating factors that may apply.
+A top Weston lawyer could analyze your assault case and fully explain any aggravating factors that may apply.

 What Are the Jail Penalties for Second-Degree Assault in Connecticut?

-Most second-degree assault offenses are classified as class D felonies with a maximum prison sentence of 5 years.
+Most second-degree offenses are classified as class D felonies with a maximum prison sentence of 5 years.
 If the defendant causes serious physical injury, the offense escalates to a class C felony, and the maximum term of imprisonment doubles to 10 years.
-The penalties for second-degree assault are severe, therefore, it is important that a defendant obtains the services of a Weston aggravated assault lawyer.
+The penalties for aggravated assault are severe, therefore, it is important that a defendant obtains the services of a Weston lawyer.